tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 *Why does the app show a particular weather icon (and not an other)?*

 Icons refer to *significant weather conditions*.
 The idea is to show you the most important (significant) weather condition that you can expect to occur within the given time period.
 For example, thunderstorms have a higher priority than rain and rain/fog have a higher priority than clouds.
 If such a significant weather condition is likely to occur, it will be preferred over others.

-For most stations, the weather conditions are calculated by the DWD.
+Usually, the weather conditions are calculated by the DWD.
 If a weather condition is not available in the forecast data, the app tries to calculate it from other items.
+If you are interested how this app calculates icons in this case, see [here](https://codeberg.org/Starfish/TinyWeatherForecastGermany/src/branch/master/app/src/main/java/de/kaffeemitkoffein/tinyweatherforecastgermany/WeatherCodeContract.java) in the source code.

  Contributing
  ------------